Errico Malatesta: Return to London

 By 1910, he had opened an electrical workshop in London at 15 Duncan Terrace Islington and allowed the jewel thief George Gardenstein to use his premises.
 On 15 January 1910, he sold oxyacetylene cutting equipment for £5 (£500 at 2013 monetary values) to George Gardenstein so that he could break into the safe at H. S. Harris jewellers Houndsditch.
 Gardenstein led the gang that mounted the abortive Houndsditch robbery that is the precursor to the Siege of Sidney Street.
 Malatesta's cutting gear is on permanent display at the City of London Police museum at Wood Street police station.

 While based in London, Malatesta made clandestine trips to France, Switzerland and Italy and went on a lecture tour of Spain with Fernando Tarrida del Mármol.
 During this time, he wrote several important pamphlets, including L'Anarchia.
 Malatesta then took part in the International Anarchist Congress of Amsterdam (1907), where he debated in particular with Pierre Monatte on the relation between anarchism and syndicalism or trade unionism.
 The latter thought that syndicalism was revolutionary and would create the conditions of a social revolution, while Malatesta considered that syndicalism by itself was not sufficient.

 After the First World War, Malatesta eventually returned to Italy for the final time.
 Two years after his return, in 1921, the Italian government imprisoned him again, although he was released two months before the fascists came to power.
+On 23 March 1921, Malatesta's supporters protested his imprisonment by bombing the Diana Theatre in Milan, killing twenty and wounding dozens more.
 From 1924 until 1926, when Benito Mussolini silenced all independent press, Malatesta published the journal Pensiero e Volontà, although he was harassed and the journal suffered from government censorship.
 He was to spend his remaining years leading a relatively quiet life, earning a living as an electrician.
 After years of suffering from a weak respiratory system and regular bronchial attacks, he developed bronchial pneumonia from which he died after a few weeks, despite being given 1,500 litres of oxygen in his last five hours.
 He died on Friday 22 July 1932.
 He was an atheist.